uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/programming-challenges/search-for-item-in-list-conditional/search-for-item-in-list-conditional.md

-# Search for an item within a list (using 8 "if" blocks)
+# Search for an item within a list (using 8 conditionals)

 ## Requirement: